19sriram/Pokemon/pokemon/README.md

 ## Components

-Markup: * mainWrapper - serves the main page and lists pokemons
+* mainWrapper - serves the main page and lists pokemons
 * brokenScreen - serves broken page with an image when url didn't fetch data or something went wrong
 * headerComponent - serves the nav bar space and handles prev/next button
 * loader - serves pokeball when page is loading (#using codepen code#)